RohitKulkarni02/cs5700-project4/README.md

 ## Challenges

-**Packet size.** First version used 1200-byte payloads.
-Base64 plus JSON plus the checksum pushed packets over 1500 bytes and the simulator dropped them.
-Lowered `MAX_PAYLOAD_SIZE` to 1070 after checking encoded size.
+**Encoding overhead.** An early version put base64-encoded data inside JSON.
+Base64 adds about a third to every byte and JSON adds more, which both pushed packets near the 1500-byte limit and inflated the total bytes sent.
+Switching to a binary header with a raw payload cut the per-byte overhead to almost nothing and let each packet carry 1472 bytes instead of 1070.

 **Retransmit overhead.** Retransmitting the entire window on every timeout passed correctness tests but blew past the byte overhead limits on several configs.
 Capped timeout retransmits to 4 packets and only retransmit the base packet on fast retransmit.